1. Security Protocols

 Last updated: May 25, 2021

-These are legacy versions of our Security Practices and provided for informational purposes only.
+These are the legacy versions of the Koidra Inc. Security Practices and are provided for informational purposes only.